Fermi scale from quantum gravity scaling solution: Overview

+Analyticity requires $c=0$ whenever $A$ differs from an even integer, which is the case in general.
+For $c\neq0$, the cosmon-Higgs coupling diverges for $\tilde{\rho}\to0$ if $A>0$

+For $A<0$, the cosmon-Higgs coupling remains finite, but $\partial_{\tilde{\rho}}\lambda_m$ or some higher coupling diverges.
+In consequence, one has no free integration constant $c$ independently of the sign of $A$.
+This general feature carries over to the coupled system for several (or many) coupling functions as we will discuss in detail later.
+This discussion also covers the effective appearance of the term $d\tilde{\rho}$ in \eqref{eq:AL2}, which may lead to a nonzero fixed-point value $\lambda_{m*} = \lambda_m(\tilde{\rho}=0)$.

-Furthermore, we will see that the prediction yields a very small value for $\epsilon_\varphi$ --- how small may depend on the details of the model around and beyond the Planck scale.
+Having established general predictivity for the ratio $\varphi_0/M_p$ the question arises what a given model actually predicts.
+We will find that the prediction yields a very small value for $\epsilon_\varphi$ --- how small may depend on the details of the model around and beyond the Planck scale.
 The small predicted value of $\epsilon_\varphi$ is closely linked to the presence of an (approximate) second order quantum electroweak phase transition.
-The trajectories of couplings as functions of $\tilde{\rho}$ are attracted towards the critical surface of this phase transition for increasing $\tilde{\rho}$.
-In this sense the scaling solution of quantum gravity realizes a new form of self-organized criticality.
+For $A>0$ the trajectories of dimensionless couplings as functions of $\tilde{\rho}$ are attracted towards the critical surface of this phase transition for increasing $\tilde{\rho}$.
+If the critical surface is compatible with analyticity the prediction amounts to a Fermi scale on the critical surface.
+Then the scaling solution of quantum gravity realizes a new form of self-organized criticality.

+For a LIMS sufficiently below the Fermi scale the other couplings of the standard model become predictable as well.
+The scaling solution admits no free parameters for the gauge and Yukawa couplings.
+This renders our scenario very restrictive.
+A given short-distance model can be falsified by many observations.
+It seems very unlikely that the pure standard model coupled to quantum gravity can survive these cosntraints.
+Additional particles with mass in the vicinity of the Planck mass, as for grand unified theories, are likely to be needed.
+In this sense the assumption of the LIMS below the Fermi scale becomes a strong constraint on viable short distance modelds.
+The benefit is a very high degree of predictivity.